 Read on to find out what you need to know to make an informed purchase.

 Note: Unless otherwise stated, stock shafts and stock grips are used when evaluating this club.
 In most cases, the golf clubs reviewed on Golfstead are acquired temporarily for testing purposes and are not purchased.
 The review that follows is based on the personal experience and research of the author.
 Because everyone’s swing and body are different, results with a particular club may differ from person to person.

 What are the reviews like?

-Customer ratings of the LTDx LS driver are stellar — the driver has a perfect average score of 5/5 both on the Cobra store and on Amazon, as well as a 4/5 rating on Rock Bottom Golf.
+Customer ratings of the LTDx LS driver are stellar — the driver has a perfect average score of 5/5 on the Cobra store, 5/5 on Global Golf, 5/5 on PGA TOUR Superstore, and 4/5 on Rock Bottom Golf.
 Critics have also rated the LTDx LS very highly.

 It’s also worth noting that the LTDx LS, along with the other LTDx drivers, earned a gold medal on the Golf Digest 2022 Hot List.

 - very workable yet surprisingly easy to hit

 - holds up very well in the wind